Smutchings/smutchings.github.io/pages/goals.md

 Total to be paid: £5,712.09

 ### Run Five Design Sprints with The Familiar
 This year, I plan to run at least FIVE Design Sprints with The Familiar.
-If you're company or app could benefit from solving a big problem in a short timer frame, let me know and help me reach this target.
+If your company or app could benefit from solving a big problem in a short time frame, let me know and help me reach this target.

 Design Sprints Run in 2020: 0